RadioRebel6633/sasha/README.md

 # sasha
 jarvis-type system

-to install add a folder named "sounds" inside sasha and put the mp3 file in there.
+unzip sounds and delete the mp3 and wav file.

+have fun!